- The Alaska Centennial Nugget was discovered by a gold miner named Barry Clay in 1998 while using his bulldozer.

-You might be wondering, why is it called the Alaska Centennial Nugget?
+You might be wondering, why is it called the Alaska Centennial Nugget.
 Well, fortuitously, the largest gold nugget ever found in Alaska was found in 1998—exactly 100 years after the famous Klondike gold rush.

 But, just how much is a 20-pound chunk of gold really worth?
 Well, Clay initially sold the Alaska Centennial Nugget for an unknown price to a private buyer.
-That buyer held onto the gold for about 20 years, until 2021, when the giant chunk of gold once again went up for sale.
+That buyer held onto the gold for over 20 years, until 2021, when the giant chunk of gold once again went up for sale.
 In December 2021, the Alaska Centennial Nugget sold for 750,000 dollars to an unknown buyer.
 Of course, the value of precious metals is entirely dependent on the worth assigned by culture and society.
-Yet, still, the Alaska Centennial Nugget is an incredibly rare, and beautiful, find.
+Still, the Alaska Centennial Nugget is an incredibly rare, and beautiful, find.